 Ensconced in his judicial cocoon, Judge Obbish is unaware of our current recession.
 He is ignorant of the fact that millions of people—with and without tattoos—are unable to find work.
 And that animal rights groups have very, very little to do with it.

 I don’t belong to the anti-cruelty society.
 I don’t go out in my car and collect stray cats and dogs.
 I’m not even a vegetarian.
 But the appalling cruelty of Voissem’s act should be crystal clear to all—especially a judge.

 We’ve all muttered “I’m gonna kill him”, or words to that effect under our breath.
 But very, very few of us have acted on them.

 There is a world of difference between entertaining a fleeting thought and lifting a pot of boiling water, taking aim and discharging its contents on the four-legged equivalent of an infant.

 Let’s be clear Judge Obbish—Kyle Voissem isn’t the victim here.
-The puppy who peed on a floor is.
+The puppy who peed on the floor is.

 This is the creature who suffered.
 Not the selfish, unfeeling young man who dissolved into a tower of rage because a mere animal had inconvenienced him.

 Does Kyle Voissem have any idea of the indignities that life has in store for him?
 And more to the point—is he even equipped to deal with them?